 The central role of dispersal in the maintenance and persistence of seagrass populations

 Global seagrass losses parallel significant declines observed in corals and mangroves over the past 50 years.
-These combined declines have resulted in accelerated global losses to ecosystem services in coastal waters.
-Seagrass meadows can be extensive (hundreds of square kilometers) and long-lived (thousands of years), with the meadows persisting predominantly through vegetative (clonal) growth.
+These declines combined have resulted in accelerated losses to ecosystem services in coastal waters globally.
+Seagrass meadows can be extensive (100s of km2) and long-lived (1000s of years) with the meadows persisting predominantly through vegetative (clonal) growth.
 They also invest a large amount of energy in sexual reproduction.
-In this article, we explore the role that sexual reproduction, pollen, and seed dispersal play in maintaining species distributions, genetic diversity, and connectivity among seagrass populations.
-We also address the relationship between long-distance dispersal, genetic connectivity, and the maintenance of genetic diversity that may enhance resilience to stresses associated with seagrass loss.
-Our reevaluation of seagrass dispersal and recruitment has altered our perception of the importance of long-distance dispersal and has revealed extensive dispersal at scales much larger than was previously thought possible.
+This paper explores the role that sexual reproduction, pollen and seed dispersal play in maintaining species distributions, genetic diversity and connectivity among seagrass populations.
+It also addresses the relationship between long distance dispersal, genetic connectivity and the maintenance of genetic diversity that may enhance resilience to stresses associated with seagrass loss.
+Our re-evaluation of seagrass dispersal and recruitment has altered our perception of the importance of long distance dispersal and has revealed extensive dispersal at scales much larger than previously thought possible.

 |Item Control Page|